cloudogu/k8s-component-operator/docs/operations/creating_components_en.md

 - `helm-generate`: Assembles the finished Helm chart in the target folder from the resources under k8s/helm and the generated K8s resources
 - `helm-apply`: Applies the chart in the local DEV cluster
 - `component-apply`: Applying the chart in the local DEV cluster as an installation/upgrade via the component operator
-- `helm-package-release`: Builds and packs the Helm chart as `.tgz` to release it into a Helm repository
+- `helm-package`: Builds and packs the Helm chart as `.tgz` to release it into a Helm repository

 ### Create component for third-party applications